 - 1. The pharmaceutical product is approved by the U.S. Food and Drug Administration for marketing in the U.S. - 2.
 The formulary placement and medication coverage policy recommendations are based on the principles of evidence-based medicine, which is a review of scientific evidence from peer-reviewed published medical literature. - a.
 Multi-center, randomized, prospective clinical trial results published in the peerreviewed literature demonstrating the treatment to be at least as safe and effective as other established modalities of therapy are considered as best evidence. - b.
-In absence of randomized controlled trials, lesser level of evidence, such as observational studies, medical society guidelines, and accepted community standard of practice will be considered
+In addition to randomized controlled trials, medical society guidelines, and accepted community standard of practice will be considered.